Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

   - https://code.compartmental.net/minim/
 - [] Introduction to Variables: declaration, naming (camel & snake,), global & local, manipulation

-- [] Question about Progression: does minim allow static programs to work?
+- [] **Question** about Progression: does minim allow static programs to work?

 - [] String Variables: pathways, files names and types, concatenation
 - [] Console for inspection: print() & println() with character escapes
 - [] Using Idea of Processing Boilerplate to inflate variables with specific music
 - [] Able to name music-variable same as fileName but better to introduce playList as collection of songsNum (intro array)
+- [] Alternative to String Variables
+  - [] Have OS & Java Populate Pathway, Directory, & Reading of file names
+  - [] Output Variables to Console
+  - [] Example Exported Program developing directory to music
 - [] Verify Button Pressing uses a sound effect (keyPressed & mousePressed)
   - [] introduce released and different parts of the mouse
   - [] collectively called listeners, interrupts void draw()